Austin Riley Player Props: Braves vs. Phillies

 Austin Riley At The Plate

-- In 13.9% of his games this season, he has gone deep, and 3.5% of his trips to the plate.

-- In 34.7% of his games this year, Riley has driven in at least one run.
-In eight of those games (11.1%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.
+- Riley has driven home a run in 26 games this season (35.6%), including more than one RBI in 11.0% of his games and producing three or more of his team's runs on one occasion..

-- He has scored in 33 games this season (45.8%), including multiple runs in seven games.
+- He has scored in 34 games this season, with multiple runs seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.